wp-plugins/digishop/readme.txt

 * Functionality to enable/disable products (when a product is disabled the buy now link will not be shown and the file can't be downloaded even with the download link)
 * Customize the text for the successful and unsuccessful transaction
 * In case of a failed transaction the email is sent to the admin so he can handle the failed transaction manually
-* There is a button in edit page/post that allows you to choose a product this will insert to correct shortcode
+* There is a dollar sign button in edit page/post that allows you to choose a product and this will insert the correct shortcode which will be later replaced by Buy Now button
 * Protection against multiple calls made from PayPal IPN which paypal makes to notify the site owner for the transaction.
 * Download expires after 48 hours
 * Download limits: maximum 3 per order